jakemcc/jakemccrary.com/source/_posts/2015-05-02-put-the-last-commands-run-time-in-your-bash-prompt.markdown

 PS1='[last: ${timer_show}s][\w]$ '
 ```

-Modifying your `.bashrc` to include the above will leave you with a
+Modify your `.bashrc` to include the above and you'll have a prompt
-prompt that looks like the image below.
-Notice how it tells us how
+that looks like the below image.
+It is a minimal prompt but it
-long the previous command took in the prompt.
-While the below prompt
-isn't too great, having the time of the last command in it is pretty
+includes the time spent on the last command.
+This is great.
+No more
-awesome.
+wondering how long a command took.

 ![Example of prompt](/images/prompt-timings.png)

 ## The details

-The above code setups a trap that runs `timer_start` after every
-simple command.
-The function `timer_start` sets `timer` to be
+`timer_start` is a function that sets `timer` to be its current value
-`$SECONDS` isn't already set to a value.
-Because `timer_stop` is part
+or, if `timer` is unset, sets it to the value in `$SECONDS`.
+`$SECONDS` is a special variable that contains the number of seconds
+since the shell was started. `timer_start` in invoked after every
+simple command as a result of `trap 'timer_start' DEBUG`.

+`timer_stop` calculates the difference between `$SECONDS` and `timer` and
+stores it in `timer_show`.
+It also unsets `timer`.
+This allows
+`timer_start` to initialize it next time it is called.
+Because
-of your `$PROMPT_COMMAND` it will be executed prior to your prompt
+`timer_stop` is part of the `$PROMPT_COMMAND` it is executed prior to
-displayed. `timer_stop` calculates the timer value and unsets `timer`,
-which allows `timer` to be set back to `$SECONDS` next time a command
-is executed.
-Finally `$PS1` is set to include `$timer_show` in the
-prompt.
+the prompt being printed.

+It is the interaction between `timer_start` and `timer_stop` that
-It is important that `timer_stop` be the **last** command in
+captures the run time of commands.
+It is important that `timer_stop`
+is the **last** command in the `$PROMPT_COMMAND`.
+If there are other
-`$PROMPT_COMMAND`.
-If it isn't than your timings will be screwed up.
-`timer_start` will be triggered by the commands run after `timer_stop`
-and it will incorrectly set the `timer` value too early.
-This results
-in you measuring the time since your last prompt was displayed instead
+commands after it then those will be executed and their execution
+might cause `timer_start` to be called.
+This results in you timing the
-of the run time of the previous command.
+length of time between the prior and current prompts being printed.

-## Fin
+## My prompt

 My prompt is a bit more complicated.
 It shows the last exit code, last
 run time, time of day, directory, and git information.
 I'd rank the